-If you recently got a lovebird (from the genus Agapornis) or are considering adding one to your family, you might be wondering about the lifespan of a lovebird.
+If you recently got a lovebird (of the genus Agapornis) or are considering adding one to your family, you might be wondering about the lifespan of a lovebird.
 How long do lovebirds live?
 How long will you be able to enjoy the company of your feathered friend?

 Many factors influence lovebird lifespan, so let’s dive into how long they live and what you can do to make sure yours will be around for years to come.